activa-prefapp/oam-terraform-controller/README.md

 ## List OAM applications defined

-These are the OAM applications defined in this repository for the demonstration of KubeVela's Terraform addon to AWS
+These are the OAM applications defined in this repository for the demonstration of KubeVela's Terraform addon to AWS:

 - OAM application for S3 provisioning
 - OAM application for RDS provisioning